huangyongbobo/eFreeNet/README.md

 # eFateNet
-Remote Sensing Object Counting through Regression Ensembles and Learning to Rank
+This is the official implementation of eFateNet based on pytorch: Remote Sensing Object Counting through Regression Ensembles and Learning to Rank.